PrintersForAnts/MetalBoop/README.md

 ![MetalBoopRender](./imgs/render001.png)

-**Note: MetalBoop is going to be officially launched in Mid June 2024.
+**Note: MetalBoop is going to be officially launched in _Mid June 2024_.
 It is an open source project - CAD files will be available for the public.
 This site is under construction - new content is added daily.
 BOM is already available as you may need to get certain items ahead such as MGW7C rail.**

 ## 1. Introduction